Summarizing Strategies

 To further enrich your summarizing lessons, consider incorporating animated shorts like “Peck Pocketed” to engage students in a fun way.
 In this animated short, a bird dreams of living in a luxurious home like the one he sees in a magazine.
 To achieve this, he begins stealing items from a napping woman on a park bench to decorate his nest.
 Using the included handout, students can summarize the short by identifying key elements of the story.

-Strategy #3 – GIST Summaries (Generating Interaction between Schemata and Text)
+Strategy #3 – GIST Summaries (20 Words or Fewer)

 Teaching Summarizing Strategies

-• After reading each section, students summarize it in one sentence.
+• After each chunk, summarize in one concise sentence.

 Strategy #4 – Webbing